Throughput Maximization for Decode-and-Forward Relay Channels with Non-Ideal Circuit Power: Numerical Results

 \section{Numerical Results}

-In this section, simulations are performed to compare the performances of the proposed optimal power allocation and various suboptimal schemes. \begin{itemize} \item DLT: denotes for direct link transmission, discussed in Section \ref{subsec_dlt}, whose power allocation is given in Lemma \ref{lem1_direct_link_opt_sol}. \item RAT-DL: denotes for relay assisted transmission with direct link, discussed in Section \ref{subsec_rat}, whose optimal power allocation is given in Proposition \ref{prp2_CRPB_char}. \item MT: denotes for mixed transmission, discussed in Section \ref{subsec_mt}, whose optimal power allocation is given in Proposition \ref{prp3_mix_opt_sol}. \item RAT-WDL: denotes for relay assisted transmission without direct link, discussed in Section \ref{subsec_rt}, whose optimal power allocation is given in Proposition \ref{prp4_CRwoDPC_char}. \item CDLT: denotes for constant direct link transmission, which transmits only with the direct link every time slot.
+In this section, simulations are performed to compare the performances of the proposed optimal power allocation and various suboptimal schemes. \begin{itemize} \item DLT: denotes direct link transmission, discussed in Section \ref{subsec_dlt}, whose power allocation is given in Lemma \ref{lem1_direct_link_opt_sol}. \item RAT-DL: denotes for relay assisted transmission with direct link, discussed in Section \ref{subsec_rat}, whose optimal power allocation is given in Proposition \ref{prp2_CRPB_char}. \item MT: denotes mixed transmission, discussed in Section \ref{subsec_mt}, whose optimal power allocation is given in Proposition \ref{prp3_mix_opt_sol}. \item RAT-WDL: denotes relay assisted transmission without direct link, discussed in Section \ref{subsec_rt}, whose optimal power allocation is given in Proposition \ref{prp4_CRwoDPC_char}. \item CDLT: denotes continuous direct link transmission, which transmits only with the direct link every time slot.
 The power allocation for CDLT is given as

-\item CRAT-DL: denotes for constant relay assisted transmission with direct link, in which the source transmits with the help of the relay every time slot.
+\item CRAT-DL: denotes continuous relay assisted transmission with direct link, where the source transmits with the help of the relay every time slot.
 The power allocation for CRAT-DL is given as

 \end{itemize} where $V$ is given in (\ref{v}).